Awilo Longomba: 2008–present: Superman, performances and collaborations

 On 29 October 2022, Longomba performed at the Fally Ipupa concert at the Stade des Martyrs de la Pentecôte.
 In November 2022, Longomba collaborated with Werrason, Reddy Amisi, Rebo Tchulo, Jeannot Bombenga, Héritier Watanabe, M'bilia Bel, Sista Becky, Poison Mobutu, Mianda Kabamba and Samarino on "Allons Tous Nous Faire Enrôler", a song composed for CENI's campaign to raise awareness among the population about the identification and enrolment operation for the 2023 Democratic Republic of the Congo general election.
 On 31 December 2022, Longomba guest-performed on Inoss'B's Afrocongo-style single "Maboko Milayi", which garnered two million views on YouTube within 13 days.
 In March 2023, Longomba was appointed as a coach for the first season of the Voice Africa, a version of the global franchise tailored for the Anglophone African audience, offering a contrast to the Voice Afrique Francophone.
 On 5 August, he shared the stage with Afrigo Band during the Legends of Sound concert held at the Sheraton Gardens of the Sheraton Kampala Hotel.
 He later joined Innoss'B on stage during the "Umoja" humanitarian concert at the La Madeleine concert hall in Brussels in December of that year, performing alongside Yemi Alade and Rebo Tchulo.
 On 6 July 2024, Longomba headlined a concert at Woodbine Park in Toronto as part of the city's three-day annual AfroFest.
 However, as the festival neared its ending during Longomba's set, an incident involving teenage boys discharging pellet guns incited pandemonium among the crowd, which abruptly terminated the event.
 On 10 August, he appeared at the Antilliaanse Feesten Festival in Hoogstraten, during the festival's three-day night performance series.
 He went on to perform alongside Ugandan rapper Keko at Afro Explosion Uganda on 30 August at Eripak Beach in Arua.
-On 15 November, Longomba released the single "Mbongo Na Ngai Moko", a fusion of ndombolo and soukous, featuring Innoss'B.
+On 15 November, Longomba released the single "Mbongo Na Ngai Moko", a fusion of ndombolo and soukous, which featured Innoss'B.

+Artistry and legacy

+Influences and musical style

+Longomba has cited that his inspiration comes from earlier generations of Congolese music.
+He has often cited his father, Vicky Longomba, as well as Franco Luambo, Le Grand Kallé, Tabu Ley Rochereau, and Nico Kasanda.
+He has also spoken of learning extensively from Papa Wemba, whom he credits with mentoring younger artists.

+He is particularly noted for developing his own genre, techno-soukous.
+Speaking to Sud Quotidien, Longomba described techno-soukous as a technologically modernized form of soukous that is characterized by the integration of diverse African musical elements, especially in percussion and guitar arrangements.
+He has emphasized his strong attachment to traditional music, which he incorporates into several of his compositions.
+In an interview with La Prospérité, he explained that his desire to stand out artistically led him to create a style uniquely his own.
+The genre also encompasses elements he refers to as "techno-ndombolo", alongside influences from electronic dance music and Afro-zouk.
+Lyrically, his songs address themes such as joy, celebration, hope, youth motivation, personal responsibility, empowerment, and guidance for young women.